vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. On the home page, under **Tools**, click **Azure Monitor**.

     Azure Monitor is a tool that can help you to manage your Azure resources.
-You will be using Azure Monitor later in this course when you have implemented the services that comprize your IoT solution.

 1. On the left side navigation menu, to display a map of data center regions, click **Service Health**.